 In a food processor (or a bowl) add flour and salt.
 Pulse (or cut) butter into flour mixture.
 Continue to pulse a few more times until butter is pea sized.
 Pulse in ice water, 1 tablespoon at a time, until dough begins to come together.
 (Test your dough by pinching some together with your fingers.
 If it holds together, it is ready.)
 Remove from food processor (or bowl) onto a lightly floured surface.*

 Roll out your pie dough into a large circle and place into a 9" pie plate.
-Cut away any excess crust and form the edges if desired.
+Cut away any excess crust and form the edges as desired.

 In a large bowl, add granulated sugar, brown sugar, salt, corn syrup, vanilla, melted butter, and eggs.
-Whisk well to fully combine.
+Whisk until fully combined.

 Pour pecans into empty pie crust and spread into an even layer.
 Pour pie filling over pecans.